Staying Healthy with the Help of Technology

 Virtual reality, popular in the gaming industry, is being used to help people maintain social connections as well.
 Programs like Rendever and MyndVR offer a variety of virtual experiences that allow seniors who are socially isolated to connect with others and the outside world.

 At Cappella of Pueblo West, we understand the strain of social isolation.
 Our assisted living staff is skilled at finding creative ways to keep residents socially engaged.
 We leverage technology to elevate and enhance our programs while also investing energy into nurturing deep personal relationships.
-Read more about how we’ve been helping older adults stay active and socialize safely during the COVID-19 pandemic.

 Technology at Home

-Technology is an important part of our lives and its influence is growing.
+Technology to help seniors has become an integral part of aging and enabling older adults to contribute to society and live full, thriving lives.
+And its influence is growing.
 Smart home devices, like Google Home and Amazon Echo allow users to set alarms and medication reminders, play music, control home lighting, shop and more.
 Video doorbells, smart thermostats and wireless sensor networks that monitor vital signs make living at home safer and can give you peace of mind.
 Robots are being developed to provide companionship, and it won’t be long before there are robots that act as caregivers and help older adults with the tasks of daily living.

 While technology can improve our lives in many ways, home isn’t always the safest or best choice for many seniors.
 A senior living community can provide a place to live an active lifestyle, find purpose and maintain social connections.
 Assisted living communities, like Cappella Pueblo West provide life enrichment activities that meet the social, intellectual, inspirational and physical needs of residents.
 Residents can enjoy their day independently or in harmony with others, free from the cares of household maintenance.